tsallc/phonelist/REFACTOR_PLAN.md

 # Refactoring Plan: Contact Directory V2 - Operational Graph Model

+**Status Note (YYYY-MM-DD): This refactor plan is currently PAUSED.** Phase 0 (Analysis, Planning, Data Extraction) is complete.
+The initial merged data exists in `src/data/canonicalContactData.json` (initialized from `reference_example.json`).
+A supporting utility (`phonelist-canonicalizer`) has been built to validate this data and provide a stop-gap CSV export/import workflow for O365 sync.
+Phase 1 of the React app refactor (implementing schemas and reading this data) can begin once decided, but the logic to *generate* the merged data described below is **not** being implemented by the current utility script.

 **1. Vision & Goals:**

 *   **Truth-First Data Model:** Model the directory as a dynamic graph of entities, operational roles, contact points, and their relationships over time, independent of specific UI views.
 Prioritize semantic accuracy and operational reality.